Cause of Carrboro fire that killed 1, displaced 20 ruled ‘undetermined’

 - Officials estimate fire caused $700,000 in damages; investigators investigating the cause.

-The fire call came in around 4 p.m.
-Monday, according to a town news release.
-Carrboro Fire-Rescue Department firefighters responded within two minutes, finding heavy smoke and visible flames coming from multiple units in Building A at Hillmont Apartments.
+The fire call came in around 4 p.m. at the Hillmont Apartments on Fidelity Street near downtown Carrboro, according to a town news release.
+Carrboro firefighters responded within two minutes, finding heavy smoke and flames coming from multiple units in the complex’s Building A.

 The complex is located at 124 Fidelity St. near the Davie Road intersection and Westwood Cemetery.
-Additional firefighters were called to the scene from several local departments because of the volume of the fire, the release said.
+Additional firefighters were called to the scene from several local departments because of the size of the fire, the town said at the time of the fire.

-Multiple apartments had “significant fire damage,” while other apartments had smoke damage, the release said.
+Multiple apartments had “significant fire damage,” while other apartments had smoke damage, they said.
 The American Red Cross is helping displaced residents with temporary housing and immediate needs.

 The fire caused an estimated $700,000 in damages.